When life gives you lemons, make … mousse?

 More recipes with lemons

 Do you love the citrusy flavor of lemons?
-Try this Eye-catching Zucchini and Carrot Salad or Lemony Pasta Salad with Spinach.
+Try this Zucchini Carrot Salad with Lemony Dressing or Lemony Pasta Salad with Spinach.

 Greek Yogurt Lemon Mousse